genru/nextjs-subscription-payments/_posts/privacy.md

 **Contact Us**

-If you have any questions about this Privacy Policy, please contact us at [info@poddiy.xyz](mailto:info@poddiy.xyz)
+If you have any questions about this Privacy Policy, please contact us at [help@poddiy.xyz](mailto:help@poddiy.xyz)